lowcoder-org/lowcoder/docs/build-applications/app-editor/visual-components/chat-controller.md

 and make sure the frontend was built with `REACT_APP_HOCUSPOCUS_URL` pointing at it (it defaults to `ws://localhost:3006`).

-Full setup, deployment, and troubleshooting instructions are in [Realtime Collaboration](../../realtime-collaboration.md).
+Full setup, deployment, and troubleshooting instructions are in [Realtime Shared State and Presence](../../realtime-collaboration.md).

 ## How It Works Under The Hood